Skip Navigation

 Ages: 714

-Lead Instructor: Jessica Brown PhDx’25, research assistant, Department of Animal and Dairy Sciences
+Lead Instructor: Sara Irizarry Rodriguez, graduate research assistant, Department of Animal and Dairy Sciences

 Have you ever wondered why chicken nuggets are so tasty?
-In this major, you will have a chance to be a meat scientist and a meat processor for a few hours.
-We will cut up meat and make (and eat) chicken nuggets while learning about the science of meat processing every step of the way!
+In this major, you will have a chance to be a meat scientist and a meat processor.
+It’s a unique opportunity for you to cut up meat and make (and eat) chicken nuggets while learning about the science of meat processing every step of the way!

 Anticipated Activities: